The Climate + Clean Energy Equity Fund

 How to Apply

-More information about The Climate + Clean Energy Equity Fund may be found at: theequityfund.org
+More information about The Climate + Clean Energy Equity Fund may be found at: www.theequityfund.org

-This search is being conducted with assistance from Katherine Jacobs and Sharon Gerstman of NPAG.
+This search is being conducted with assistance from Katherine Jacobs, Sharon Gerstman and Sarah Hecklau of NPAG.
 Due to the pace of this search, candidates are strongly encouraged to apply as soon as possible.
 Candidates may submit their cover letter, outlining their interest and qualifications, along with their resume via NPAG’s website.

-The Climate + Clean Energy Equity Fund is a project of New Venture Fund (NVF), a 501(c)(3) public charity that incubates new and innovative public-interest projects and grant-making programs.
-NVF is committed to attracting, developing, and retaining exceptional people, and to creating a work environment that is dynamic, rewarding, and enables each of us to realize our potential.
+Climate and Clean Energy Equity Fund is a project of New Venture Fund (NVF), a 501(c)(3) public charity that incubates new and innovative public-interest projects and grant-making programs.
+NVF is committed to attracting, developing, and retaining exceptional people and to creating a work environment that is dynamic, rewarding and enables each of us to realize our potential.
 NVF’s work environment is safe and open to all employees and partners, respecting the full spectrum of race, color, religious creed, sex, gender identity, sexual orientation, national origin, political affiliation, ancestry, age, disability, genetic information, veteran status, and all other classifications protected by law in the locality and/or state in which you are working.

 To center the safety and well-being of its employees, New Venture Fund requires that any employee who is required to conduct in-person activities for their job must be fully vaccinated against COVID-19 within four weeks of their start date.
 This position may require candidates to be fully vaccinated against COVID-19.
 Accommodations may be sought and approved in accordance with the law by contacting human resources at .